• Skip to primary navigation

 How to Smoke Nuts

-• Preheat your smoker to 250 degrees F.
+• Preheat your smoker to 250 degrees Fahrenheit.

-• Place the mixture in a disposable roasting pan and place on smoker.
+• Place the seasoned nut mixture in a disposable aluminum roasting pan and place on smoker.

 • Smoke nuts for 1 hour, stirring every 15 minutes.

-• Remove them from the smoker and allow them to cool before enjoying.
+• Remove them from the smoker and allow them to cool completely before enjoying.

 Cashews in a bowl

-We hope you enjoy these quick and easy recipe to munch on!
+We hope you enjoy this quick and easy smoked nuts recipe to munch on!
+Double up to feed a crowd or freeze for another time, you’ll sure be glad you did!

 Shop Our Spices